Teradata/stacki-wiki/Upgrading-to-CentOS-7.3-on-stacki-3.2.md

 Save it, write it, now you should be good to finish the rest.

-Do this on a large partition, wherever you've downloaded the ISOs to.
+Do the following on a large partition, wherever you've downloaded the ISOs to.

 ```
 # stack add pallet CentOS-7-x86_64-Everything-1611.iso CentOS-Updates-7.3-7.x.x86_64.disk1.iso